-Our most recent work has seen a transition from short-term behavioural priors (e.g. head-pose) to longer-term priors (e.g. pattern of life).
-We have been implementing a clustering algorithm based on the Piciarelli model for clustering target trajectories which is being evaluated against the Dstl provided Wright Patterson Air-force Base (WPAFB) dataset.
+Our most recent work has seen a transition from short-term behavioural priors (e.g. head-pose) to longer-term priors (e.g. pattern-of-life).
+To model spatial context we have been developing a clustering algorithm inspired by the Piciarelli model for clustering target trajectories.
+This has been evaluated against the Dstl provided Wright Patterson Air-force Base (WPAFB) dataset, and additionally to our own dataset of target tracks gathered using GPS loggers.
 By integrating spatial context into the model learning process, models of normal target behaviour can be identified over large geographical regions (e.g. wide area motion imagery).
 Not only does this allow target behaviour to be anticipated using pattern-of-life model estimates, but anomalous behaviour can also be identified.
+Anomaly detection based on our spatial context model has achieved a false positive rate (FPR) of 0.0076 and a true positive rate (TPR) of 1 on the WPAFB dataset, and a FPR of 0.21 and TPR of 0.66 on our GPS track dataset.
+Furthermore, our algorithm maintains on-line real-time modelling and anomaly detection over large areas, attributed not exhibited by previous techniques.